 About Red Bull

-It was met with criticism from the Food and Drug Administration (FDA), which refused to approve it for sales, yet despite this, it became a success through clubbing and snowboarding people.
+It was met with criticism from the Food and Drug Administration (FDA), which refused to approve it for sale, yet despite this, it became a success through clubbing and snowboarding people.
 Even when it was allowed to be sold, this anti-establishment posture garnered support among customers.
-It rapidly expanded to neighbouring nations and the American market.
+It rapidly expanded to neighboring nations and the American market.

 |Founder||Dietrich Mateschitz, Chaleo Yoovidhya|

 |Annual Revenue||$6.6 billion (2020)|